Switched from Ubuntu to Debian yesterday

 IronKrill, (edited )

 I tried installing Debian recently as well but didn’t get too far into it.
-I was annoyed though that I wasn’t able to use sudo, so I went to add myself to the sudo group and it told me the command didn’t exist… I looked it up and realised that /usr/bin wasn’t on the bashrc path.
+I was annoyed at the base configuration* though.
+I wasn’t able to use sudo, so I went to add myself to the sudo group and it told me the command didn’t exist… I looked it up and realised that /usr/sbin* wasn’t on terminal path.
 Extremely fixable but something I never ran into on other distros, made me nervous how many other tweaks I may have to do.

 I was simultaneously testing Lubuntu and ended up sticking with that after following install instructions for another app kept complaining about bookworm errors.
 Perhaps the Debian version was too new?..